 Following is a list of coaching expectations to help you plan your season:

-- Attend the preseason coaches’ meeting (information, uniforms, discussion – about an hour usually on the Sunday afternoon before the season begins).
+- Attend the preseason coaches’ meeting (information, uniforms, discussion – about an hour usually on a Saturday morning about a week before the season begins).

 - Contact your team (introduce yourself and your assistant coaches, hand out uniforms, schedule, practice night).